0xTamil/awesome-low-level/README.md

 # Roadmap

+# Roadmap

 ## 1. Learn Circuits & Electronics

 Start by understanding how computers are built from the physical level upward.
 Learn the fundamentals of electricity, electronic components, digital logic, binary representation, and sequential circuits.
 The goal is to understand how electrical components are combined to create digital hardware.

-> You **do not need to study electronics in extreme depth before learning C**.
+> You **do not need to study electronics in-depth before learning C**.
 Learn enough to understand how digital computers are physically constructed, then continue into computer fundamentals and programming.

 ### 1.1 Basic Electronics

-- Voltage
-- Current
-- Resistance
-- Ohm's Law
-- Power and energy
-- Series and parallel circuits
+- Voltage, current, resistance, power, energy, Ohm's Law, and series/parallel circuits
-- Kirchhoff's Circuit Laws
-- Resistors
-- Capacitors
-- Inductors
-- Diodes
-- Transistors
+- Kirchhoff's Current Law (KCL) and Kirchhoff's Voltage Law (KVL)
-- MOSFETs
+- Resistors, capacitors, inductors, diodes, transistors, and MOSFETs
 - Analog and digital signals

 ### 1.2 Circuit Analysis

 - Nodes, branches, and loops
-- Kirchhoff's Current Law (KCL)
-- Kirchhoff's Voltage Law (KVL)
-- Voltage dividers
+- Voltage dividers and current dividers
-- Current dividers
-- Thevenin's theorem
-- Norton's theorem
+- Thevenin's theorem and Norton's theorem
-- RC circuits
-- RL circuits
-- Time constants
-- Transient behavior
-- Steady-state behavior
+- RC/RL circuits, time constants, transient behavior, and steady-state behavior

 ### 1.3 Analog Electronics

 - Diodes and rectifiers
-- BJT fundamentals
-- MOSFET fundamentals
+- BJT and MOSFET fundamentals
-- Transistors as switches
-- Transistors as amplifiers
+- Transistors as switches and amplifiers
 - Operational amplifiers
 - Voltage regulators
-- Analog-to-digital conversion (ADC)
+- Analog-to-digital conversion (ADC) and digital-to-analog conversion (DAC)
-- Digital-to-analog conversion (DAC)

 ### 1.4 Logic Gates & Boolean Logic

-- AND gates
-- OR gates
-- NOT gates
-- NAND gates
-- NOR gates
-- XOR gates
-- XNOR gates
+- AND, OR, NOT, NAND, NOR, XOR, and XNOR gates
-- Universal gates
-- Truth tables
-- Boolean algebra
+- Truth tables and Boolean algebra
 - De Morgan's laws
 - Karnaugh maps

 ### 1.5 Bits & Binary

-- Bits
+- Bits and bytes
-- Bytes
-- Binary numbers
+- Binary and hexadecimal numbers
-- Hexadecimal numbers
 - Binary arithmetic
 - Signed and unsigned representation
 - Two's complement
-- Integer representation
-- Integer overflow
+- Integer representation and overflow

 > **Bitwise operations are covered later in Computer Fundamentals and C.** Here, focus on understanding binary states and how digital circuits represent information.

 ### 1.6 Combinational Logic

-- Adders
+- Adders and subtractors
-- Half adders
+- Half adders and full adders
-- Full adders
-- Subtractors
-- Multiplexers
+- Multiplexers and demultiplexers
-- Demultiplexers
-- Encoders
+- Encoders and decoders
-- Decoders
 - Comparators
 - Tri-state logic

 ### 1.7 Sequential Logic

-- Latches
+- Latches and flip-flops
-- Flip-flops
-- SR latch
-- D flip-flop
-- JK flip-flop
-- T flip-flop
+- SR, D, JK, and T flip-flops
-- Clock signals
-- Clock edges
+- Clock signals and clock edges
-- Registers
-- Shift registers
+- Registers and shift registers
 - Counters
-- Setup time
-- Hold time
-- Propagation delay
+- Setup time, hold time, and propagation delay

 ### 1.8 Memory Circuits

-Learn how digital circuits can physically store information.
+Learn how digital circuits physically store information.

-- SRAM
-- DRAM
-- ROM
+- SRAM, DRAM, and ROM
-- Memory cells
-- Memory arrays
+- Memory cells and memory arrays
-- Address lines
+- Address lines and data lines
-- Data lines
-- Read operations
-- Write operations
+- Read/write operations
 - Memory addressing circuits

 > This section focuses on **memory as electronic hardware**.
 Virtual memory, address spaces, stack, heap, and memory management are covered later in Computer Fundamentals and C.

 ### 1.9 Finite State Machines

-- States
-- State transitions
-- Inputs
-- Outputs
-- State diagrams
+- States, transitions, inputs, and outputs
-- State tables
+- State diagrams and state tables
-- Moore machines
-- Mealy machines
+- Moore and Mealy machines
 - State registers
 - FSM implementation using logic gates and flip-flops